How To Make Homemade Peach Cobbler Using Canned Peaches

 Making self-rising flour from all-purpose flour is simple. #TexasHomesteader

-Just measure out 1 cup all-purpose flour and add 1.5 tsp baking powder and 1/4 tsp salt.
+Just measure 1 cup all-purpose flour and add 1.5 tsp baking powder and 1/4 tsp salt.
 BOOM!
 Self-Rising Flour!

 Making Homemade Peach Cobbler Crust